rlitoncs/photolabs/README.md

 # react-photolabs
-"Photolabs is a Single Page Application developed with React and Express, featuring a photo gallery where users can browse, view, and filter images by topic
+Photolabs is a Single Page Application developed with React and Express, featuring a photo gallery where users can browse, view, and filter images by topic

 # Photolabs
 ### Home Page <Theme: `Light`>